 Absence Without Leave, Unauthorized Absence, and Desertion

-Military Criminal Defense Attorney for AWOL, Desertion, and UA Cases
+Military Criminal Defense Attorneys for AWOL, Desertion, and UA Cases

-When a servicemen leaves the military without prior authorization, this
+WWhen a serviceman leaves the military without prior authorization, it

-is considered Absence Without Leave (AWOL) or Unauthorized Absence (UA).
+is considered an Absence Without Leave (AWOL) or Unauthorized Absence

 consequences.
 If AWOL for more than 30 days, a warrant for your arrest

-can be issued resulting in a possible federal arrest and conviction.
-This
+can be issued, resulting in a possible federal arrest and conviction.

-on your record, jeopardizing your future employment and career options.
+your entire future, including your employment and career options.
+If you

-If you are facing AWOL charges, you need the assistance of a qualified
+are facing AWOL charges, you need the assistance of a qualified military

-military criminal defense lawyer in order to obtain a proper defense.
+criminal defense lawyer in order to ensure you are properly defended.

-If you are AWOL and have not been arrested, it is in your best interests
+If you are AWOL and have not been arrested, it is in your best interest

 to discuss your situation with our experienced attorneys in order to determine